 | CPUConstraction | Automatic CPU scale-in is successful. |

-There are two causes for automatic and manual scaling failures: insufficient balance in the Tencent Cloud account of the user or inadequate CPU resources on the host (rarely occurs).If insufficient account balance leads to a scaling failure, users can recharge their account and retry.
+There are two causes for failures of automatic scale-out and custom scale-out: insufficient balance in the Tencent Cloud account of the user or inadequate CPU resources on the host (rarely occurs).If insufficient account balance leads to a scaling failure, users can recharge their account and retry.
 For other causes, please submit a ticket for assistance.
 Feature Impact Overview

 The feature should be separately enabled for read-only instances and disaster recovery instances, which will not simultaneously scale out.
 In other words, the read-only instances and disaster recovery instances attached to the primary instance will not simultaneously expand their CPU resources even after the CPU Elastic Scaling feature of the primary instance is triggered.
 The CPU Elastic Scaling feature must be enabled for these two types of instances separately.